 Active safety features

-Subaru’s version of ESP, the Vehicle Dynamics Control (VDC) system, complements the superior driving stability of Symmetrical All-Wheel Drive and is standard on the new WRX STI.
-For this new model, the multi-mode VDC system was revised to provide world-class hazard avoidance capability.
+Subaru’s ESP-equipped Vehicle Dynamics Control (VDC) system, complements the superior stability of Symmetrical All-Wheel Drive and is standard on the model.
+Its multi-mode VDC system was developed to provide world-class hazard avoidance capability.
 The operational status of the VDC is displayed on the Multi-Function Display.

-VDC has been refined to cut yaw more efficiently during extreme cornering manoeuvres and now also operates the emergency brake assist system.
-This system assesses the need for braking assistance according to the braking force applied by the driver and the speed at which the brake pedal is depressed.
-The result is almost identical braking performance on both wet and dry surfaces.
+VDC has been refined to cut yaw more efficiently during extreme cornering and also operates the emergency brake assist system.
+This system assesses the need for braking assistance according to the force applied by the driver and the speed at which the brake pedal is pressed.
+The result is almost identical braking performance on wet and dry surfaces.

 The WRX STI allows owners to switch off both the multi-mode VDC and Traction Control System (TCS), making the car more effective on track.
-By selecting ‘Traction’ mode, the torque vectoring system remains engaged, but drivers are able to deploy maximum engine power without electronic intrusion by TCS.
+By selecting ‘Traction’ mode, the torque vectoring system remains engaged, but drivers are able to deploy maximum engine power without electronic intrusion.

-A range of measures has been adopted to boost active safety to help accident avoidance.
-Forward visibility is improved by moving the base of the A-pillars forward by 200mm and lowering slightly the dashboard top.
-Thanks to the use of ultra high-tensile steel, the A-pillars are thinner than those on the previous-generation car, further improving visibility.
-Rearward visibility is also improved, by wider door mirrors which offer a wider field of view, and the larger rear spoiler, which is now 8mm higher and further out of the driver’s rear line of sight.
+Other measures to improve active safety include improved forward visibility, achieved by moving the base of the A-pillars forward by 200mm and lowering the dashboard top.
+Thanks to the use of ultra-high tensile steel, the A-pillars are thinner than those on the previous-generation car, further improving visibility.
+Rear visibility is also improved by wider door mirrors and a larger rear spoiler, which gives a clearer view of the road behind.

-For maximum impact resistance, the WRX STI body shell is equipped with a series of circular links which strongly protect the cabin occupants.
-Ring-shaped reinforcement frames join the A-, B- and C- pillars with cross members at roof and floor levels.
+For maximum impact resistance, the WRX STI body shell is equipped with a series of ring-shaped reinforcement frames joining the A-, B- and C- pillars with cross members at the roof and floor.

-Pedestrian protection is enhanced thanks to the fitment of a higher proportion of energy- absorbing materials inside the engine bay and repositioning the bonnet scoop closer to the nose of the vehicle.
+Pedestrian protection is enhanced thanks to a higher proportion of energy- absorbing materials inside the engine bay and repositioning the bonnet scoop closer to the nose of the vehicle.

-The WRX STI has stiff seat frames with tall backrests and separate energy-absorbent headrests to alleviate whiplash forces and minimise injury.
+Inside, stiff seat frames with tall backrests and separate energy-absorbent headrests help reduce whiplash forces and minimise injury.
 In the rear seats, the cushion shape is designed to hold adult occupants firmly in place, with two ISOFIX anchors fitted for child safety seats.

 Front, side and curtain airbags are fitted as standard, as well as a new knee airbag which cushions the driver’s legs in the event of a collision.